Linux (Other Distribution)

 The installer will:

-If you make a mistake with the username/password prompt, you should follow the below instructions to uninstall the software, and then start the installation again.
+If you make a mistake with the username/password prompt, you can run the /opt/eazyBackup/backup-tool login prompt command to re-enter login details.

 Linux Install options